 Beach-ready by day but jazz it up after-dark.

-Breakfast is served between 7am and 11am; lunch is on offer from 11am until 3pm; dinner service is between 6pm and 11pm.
-The bar calls time at midnight and serves food between 11am and 10pm.
+Breakfast is served between 7am and 11am; lunch is on offer from 11am until 3pm; dinner service is between 6pm and 11pm (9pm at La Pampa Grill).
+The bar closes at midnight and serves food from 11am to 10pm; Grotto 12 is open from the afternoon till 11pm.

 Casa Chameleon Las Catalinas is on the north-western Pacific coast of Costa Rica, a four-hour drive from the capital, San José.